 Prereq: Completion of two semesters of VDPAM 436 or UNL equivalent (V MED 596 Cattle Production), fourth year classification in veterinary medicine Two-week senior elective that will focus on the economics of animal disease in cow/calf operations.
 Evidence based medicine and epidemiological principles will be used in investigation of disease outbreaks.
 Extensive partial budgeting used.
-Students will complete at least two disease investigations involving outbreaks in commercial cow/ calf operations and communicate their findings to the class, the herd owner, and local practitioner.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Students will complete at least two disease investigations involving outbreaks in commercial cow/calf operations and communicate their findings to the class, the herd owner, and local practitioner.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.

-VDPAM 482: Applied Beef Production Medicine Preceptorship Cr.
-1-6.
-Repeatable.
-F.S.SS.
+VDPAM 482: Applied Beef Production Medicine Preceptorship

 Prereq: VDPAM 310; Fourth year classification in veterinary medicine Advanced course in beef production medicine with emphasis on herd management, production analysis, and problem solving.
 Forty hours clinical experience per week.
 Assignments will include preceptorships with a practicing veterinarian and/or a production unit.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.